 Also known as ascorbic acid, vitamin C was isolated in 1928.
 This vitamin serves as an excellent antioxidant and could protect various cells and tissues in the body, including brain cells and cells in the eye.
 The eye is highly susceptible to damage by sunlight, oxygen, various chemicals, and pollutants.
 Because of an aging Western world population and a continued depletion of ozone, having adequate antioxidants in the eye is very important, perhaps helping to protect against macular degeneration and deteriorating eyesight.
-Eyesight Rx is a vision enhancement formula that has vitamin C.

 much is enough to benefit our cells?